 The Stress of College

 USF has also implemented Mental Health Well-being for Success, or MWell4Success.
-This program has three tiers: increasing mental health literacy to all incoming students by providing training to them, extending the Counseling Center hours and creating satellite stations around campus for coaching, counseling and relaxation; and implementation of coordinated care management for students with the greatest mental health needs.
-For things that students don’t need a therapist for, the health coaches can assist with.
-Sometimes students just need advice on time management, or relationship skills.
+This program has three tiers: increasing mental health literacy to all incoming students by providing training to them, extending the Counseling Center hours and creating satellite stations around campus for coaching, counseling, and relaxation; and implementation of coordinated care management for students with the greatest mental health needs.
+For things that students don’t need a therapist for, a health coach can assist.
+Sometimes students just need advice on time management or relationship skills.
 The three satellite locations are at USF Health, The Village residence hall complex, and the Marshall Student Center.
 Last year, 10,000 students visited a center!
-Posters are always on display all over campus to remind students that it’s ok to feel stresses and need help.
+Posters are always on display all over campus to remind students that it’s ok to feel stressed and need help.